Lean and Functional Domain Modelling Workshop

 No experience with Scala is assumed, but strong experience with Java, C# or PHP would be highly beneficial.

-You will need to have a laptop with an IDE (like intelliJ, Sublime or Eclipse) or an editor (like vim or EMACS)like intelliJ, Sublime or Eclipse.
+You will need to have a laptop with an IDE (like intelliJ, Sublime or Eclipse) or an editor (like Vim or Emacs).

 In which language will the workshop be?